 Our results suggest that receiving a diabetes diagnosis in China led to a lasting reduction in male BMI and waist circumference as well as in risk behaviours such as alcohol and calorie consumption.
 For females, our primary results did not find as strong indications for behaviour change.
 However, we found a reduction in female employment probabilities, suggesting that women stopped working as a result of the diagnosis.
 Medical evidence suggest that sustained reductions in weight and body fat can lead to increasing insulin sensitivity, better blood glucose levels and consequently a reduced risk for diabetes related complications (Long et al., 2014; Zhou et al., 2016).
 Given our results, it appears that women in China may not have been as successful at making behaviour changes to reduce their risk.

-Having both, the FE models and MSM models indicating very similar results suggests that both performed relatively well and were able to reduce confounding, in particular due to selection into a diabetes diagnosis as a result of high baseline BMI and waist circumfer-ence levels.
+Having both, the FE models and MSM models indicating very similar results suggests that results are robust and that time invariant confounding factors may play limited role over and above baseline and time varying confounding factors.

+The MSM results suggest that in particular high baseline BMI and waist circumfer-ence levels help explain selection into a diabetes diagnosis, and thus need to be taken into account.
 As the regression results using a naive approach have shown, not accounting for this will lead to results suggesting an increase of BMI and waist circumference after diagnosis.

 Limitations